-Recommendation 14: Annual Progress Report to University Sustainability Council
+Recommendation 13: Annual Progress Report to University Sustainability Council

 The University Sustainability Council should serve as the campus body responsible for monitoring campus progress toward UMD's water use, watershed and stormwater goals.
-The Council's mission should be revised to clearly state this responsibility.
-Facilities Management should provide an annual report to the University Sustainability Council by March 1 of each year (for the preceding calendar year) outlining campus progress toward each of the goals.
+Facilities Management with support from the Office of Sustainability, should provide an annual report to the University Sustainability Council each spring (for the proceeding calendar year) outlining campus progress toward each of the goals.
 The report should be made available through campus websites.